devraymondsh/kivi/bench/faker/data/README.md

 ### This directory contains the data used for benchmarking.

-In order to generate head over to `bench/faker` and run:
+A fake file will be generated automatically when running benchmarks with zig's build interface:
 ```bash
 npm run gen
 ```

-It's going to generate a `data.json` file in this directory which should be around 800MB.
+It's going to generate a `data.json` file in this directory which should be around 400MB.